alexrobomind/fusionsc/docs/setup.rst

-Setting up FSC for your device
+Setting up FusionSC for your device
 ==============================

-FSC supports high-level descriptions for magnetic configurations and geometries.
-However, the data backing these fields or components are often restricted by team membership limitations, and can therefore usually not be shipped inside FSC.
+FusionSC supports high-level descriptions for magnetic configurations and geometries.
+However, the data backing these fields or components are often restricted by team membership limitations, and can therefore usually not be shipped inside FusionSC.
 Instead, in addition to connecting to the official databases (which requires on-premise network access), we support the usage of `offline device files` that can be taken off-site and opened there.
 You can open a device file for usage in the component / field resolution process, which will register it until your python interpreter / kernel is destroyed: